 The key is that the OpEx budget supports the OpEx strategy.
 (If you haven’t yet articulated your OpEx strategy, now is the time.)
-That OpEx vision and strategy will be linked to the organization’s overall vision and strategy, of course, along with the organization’s goals for widget-related outcomes and a favorable ROI.
+That OpEx vision and strategy will be linked to the organization’s overall vision and strategy, of course, along with the organization’s goals for widget-related outcomes and a favourable ROI.

 The OpEx budget-setting process is the perfect opportunity to discuss the level of resources and investment allocated to operational excellence with stakeholders who are counting on the impact of operational improvements to meet their own projected goals for business outcomes.
 This goal-setting/budget-setting activity is a process, so you can use a standard work approach for setting the OpEx budget.

 - Defining the type and level of OpEx investments needed to achieve the strategies

 - Drafting a dollarized budget and reviewing with operational stakeholders in a push-pull mode to assure alignment

 - Setting up the internal monitoring and budget review process

 Researchers Francis and Gerwels have even suggested that the budget process can follow a Deming cycle (Plan-Do-Check-Act), with appropriate discussion of controlled and uncontrolled variation.